Garnalencocktail

 Lightly whip the cream so that it takes volume, one or two minutes, but remains liquid.
 Carefully fold in the ketchup, mayonnaise, paprika, curry, lemon juice and white pepper.
 Add the whiskey, stir and taste.
 Adjust the seasonings if needed.
 If you like a little kick, add a pinch of cayenne pepper.

 Rinse the lettuce leaves, then divide them over four glasses.
-Add the well-drained shrimp (nothing worse than a swimming shrimp!), add a good dollop of sauce on top of the shrimp and finish with some parsley.
+Pat the shrimp dry and divide over the lettuce, add a good dollop of sauce on top of the shrimp and finish with some parsley.

 ReplyDelete